 In the second experiment, we consider the cloud radio access network power consumption problem~\cite{gsbf}.
-In order to solve this problem, a three-stage group sparse beamforming method (GSBF) was proposed in~\cite{gsbf}.
-Specifically, the GSBF method solves a group sparse optimization problem in the first stage to induce the group sparsity for the beamformers to guide the remote radio head (RRH) selection.
+In order to solve this problem, a three-stage group sparse beamforming method (GSBF) is proposed in~\cite{gsbf}.
+The GSBF method solves a group sparse problem in the first stage to induce the group sparsity for the beamformers to guide the remote radio head (RRH) selection.
 This group sparse problem is addressed by minimizing the mixed $\ell_1/\ell_2$-norm.
-For further enhancing the group sparsity, we replace the $\ell_1/\ell_2$-norm by the nonconvex $\ell_p/\ell_2$ quasi-norm~\eqref{f.lp} with $p\in(0,1)$~\cite{Shi2016Smoothed}, yielding the following problem:
+For further promoting the group sparsity, we replace the $\ell_1/\ell_2$-norm by the $\ell_p/\ell_2$ quasi-norm~\eqref{f.lp} with $p\in(0,1)$~\cite{Shi2016Smoothed}, yielding the following problem